KingOfRostov/internship_elixir/README.md

-# igrone this file internship_tasks.ex
+# Igrone this file : internship_tasks.ex
-	I just don't know yet may I delete it or not :)
+	I just don't know if I can remove it or not :)